 Click here to See this innovative approach towards bringing preschool into the great outdoors.
-Once you see this video, it is hard to come up with excuses as to why most preschoolers shouldn’t spend time outside.This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Once you see this video, it is hard to come up with excuses as to why most preschoolers shouldn’t spend time outside.This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!